Mizoram

 Mizoram is a state in northeastern India, with Aizawl as its capital and largest city.
 It shares 722-kilometres (449 miles) of international borders with Bangladesh to the west, and Myanmar to the east and south, with domestic borders with the Indian states of Assam, Manipur, and Tripura.
 It covers an area of 21,081 square kilometres (8,139 sq mi).
-Via satellite data forests cover 84.53% of Mizoram's area, making it the fourth most heavily forested state in India.
+Forests cover 84.53% of the area, making it the fourth most heavily forested state in India.
 With an estimated population of 1.26 million in 2023, it is the second least populated state in India.
 With an urbanisation rate of 51.5% it is the most urbanised state in northeast India, ranking fifth in urbanisation nationwide.
 One of the two official languages and most widely spoken tongue is Mizo, (Note: the other language being English) which serves as a lingua franca among various ethnic communities who speak a variety of other Tibeto-Burman or Indo-Aryan languages.
 Mizoram is home to the highest percentage of scheduled tribes in India, with the Mizo people forming the majority.

 Early civilisations in Mizoram are believed to have thrived since around 600 BC, with significant archaeological evidence uncovered in the Vangchhia region.
 Following this, Tibeto-Burman-speaking peoples gradually migrated from the Chin Hills in present-day Myanmar.
 These groups formed organised chiefdoms and adopted jhum agricultural practices.
 By the 18th century, various clans in the region united to form the Mizo identity, becoming the dominant inhabitants of the area, introducing the Mizo language, culture, and the Sakhua religion.
 In the mid-19th century, the British conducted a series of military expeditions to assert control over the region, Mizoram was annexed by the British in 1895 and incorporated into the Assam Province.
 Under British rule, the introduction of administrative reforms and the spread of Christianity significantly impacted Mizo society.